 1) Customer Acquisition Cost (CAC)

-This is your total Sales and Marketing cost -- add up all the program or advertising spend, plus salaries, plus commissions and bonuses, plus overhead -- in a time period, divided by the number of new customers in that same time period.
+This is your total Sales and Marketing cost: Add up all the program or advertising spend, plus salaries, plus commissions and bonuses, plus overhead within a given time period.
+Then, divide it by the number of new customers in that same time period.

 For a company that does mostly outside sales with a long and complicated sales cycle, M%-CAC might be only 10-20%.
 For companies that have an inside sales team and a less complicated sales process, M%-CAC might be more like 20-50%.
 And for companies that have a low cost and simpler sales cycle where sales are somewhat humanless, the M%-CAC might be more like 60-90%.

 For companies that have a recurring revenue stream from their customers -- or even any way for customers to make a repeat purchase

-Higher is not always better though ; when the ratio is too high, you might want to spend more on Sales and Marketing to grow faster, because you are restraining your growth by under-spending, and making life easy for your competition.
+Higher is not always better, though.
+When the ratio is too high, you might want to spend more on Sales and Marketing to grow faster, because you are restraining your growth by under-spending, and making life easy for your competition.

 4) Time to Payback CAC

-In industries where customers pay one time upfront, this metric is less relevant because the upfront payment should be greater than the CAC, otherwise you are losing money on every customer.
-On the other hand, in industries where customers pay a monthly or annual fee, you usually want the Payback Time to be under 12 months, meaning that you become “profitable” on a new customer in under a year, and then after that you start making money.
+In industries where customers pay one time up-front, this metric is less relevant, because the upfront payment should be greater than the CAC -- otherwise, you're losing money on every customer.
+On the other hand, in industries where customers pay a monthly or annual fee (as is the case for many SaaS companies like HubSpot), you usually want the payback time to be under 12 months, meaning that you become “profitable” on a new customer in under a year, and after that, you start making money.

-6) Marketing Influenced Customer %
+6) Marketing Influenced Customer Percentage

-For instance, if a salesperson found a lead but then the lead attended a marketing event and then later closed, that new customer was influenced by Marketing.
-This % is obviously higher than the "Originated" percentage, and for most companies I think this should be between 50% and 99%.
+For instance, if a salesperson found a lead, but then the lead attended a marketing event and then later closed, that new customer was influenced by Marketing.
+This number is obviously higher than the "Originated" percentage, and for most companies, we think this number should be between 50% and 99%.

-Your Marketing Metrics Cheat Sheet
+Marketing Metrics Cheat Sheet